adriankucharski/frechet-coefficient/README.md

 - `fc`: Frechet Coefficient
 - `hd`: Hellinger Distance

 The Hellinger Distance is numerically unstable for small datasets.
-The main reason is poorly estimated covariance matrices.
+The main reason is poorly estimated covariance matrices and calculating determinant of a large matrix (e.g. 768x768) might lead to numerical instability.
 To mitigate this issue, you can use the `--random_patches` argument to calculate metrics on random patches of images with a very high number of patches (e.g., 50000).

 ### Models